-From time to time we may acquire, various investment securities as part of our cash management and treasury activities.
+From time to time we may acquire various investment securities as part of our cash management and treasury activities.
 Factors beyond our control can significantly and adversely influence the fair value of our investment securities, including, but not limited to, the risk that the counterparty may not return the funds and that movements in financial, currency or interest rate markets may have an impact on the value of the investment securities.
 For example, fixed-rate securities are generally subject to decreases in market value when interest rates rise.
 Additional factors include, but are not limited to, rating agency downgrades of the securities, defaults by the issuer or individual borrowers with respect to the underlying securities, and instability in the credit markets.
-Any of the foregoing factors could cause other-than-temporary impairment in future periods and result in realized losses.
-The process for determining whether impairment is other-than-temporary may require, subjective judgments about the future financial performance of the issuer and any collateral underlying the security in order to assess the probability of receiving all contractual principal and interest payments on the security.
+Any of the foregoing factors could cause a significant or prolonged decline in the fair value of an investment.